-IPv6 prefixes are typically delegated to requesting routers which then use them to number their downstream-attached links and networks.
-This document considers the case when the requesting router is a node that acts as a host on behalf of its local applications and as a router on behalf of any downstream networks.
+IPv6 prefixes are typically delegated to requesting routers which assign them to their downstream-attached links and networks.
+This document considers prefix delegation models according to whether the requesting router acts as a router on behalf of any downstream networks, as a host on behalf of its local applications or as both.